 Collaborative Conservation on the Banks of the Yuba River

-On the western slope of the Sierra Nevada, at the confluence of Deer Creek and the Yuba River, thereís a very special place.
+On the western slope of the Sierra Nevada, at the confluence of Deer Creek and the Yuba River, there’s a very special place.
 A place which holds:

 A place this special deserves a special vision.
-A vision thatís been over three years in the making.
-A vision we call Excelsior.
-A vision that looks like this: Excelsior Master Plan
+A vision that’s been over ten years in the making.
+We call it Excelsior.
+And it looks like this: Excelsior Master Plan